nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 * `kube-proxy` - the proxy routes network traffic and manages IP addressing.

 Each node also contains a container runtime, which is the component that allows containerized applications to run.

+In k8s, we also have the notion of `StatefulSet`, which is a workload API used to manage stateful applications.
+It manages the deployment and scaling of a set of Pods and provides guarantees about the ordering and uniqueness of these Pods.
+This is important in the context of the BDC since we really want the BDC to have stateful services - think databases.

 #### Managing a k8s Cluster